 If you're using pins and overlapping, you can use ONE pin for both layers with either one or two washers.
 Then attach the next piece of BlueTex™ and overlap the second piece over this one and through the pin as well.

 At this point (or later at the end of the install) you can fold up the tape tabs and lay them on top of the above piece, pressing down to secure the hold.
 If needed, we can provide extra tape to help you make the seam look finished and extra clean.

 After you finish the second run, REPEAT with the next run of foil and continue following steps 1 and 2 until you reach the top of your wall.

 *This step is optional INTERIOR FINISH: You can leave the interior layer of BlueTex™ exposed (regardless of if you're using the foil finish or the white finish) and the install will be done.
 If you want a completely finished look however, you can cover the BlueTex™ with just about anything for an interior finish!
-Depending on your application and what you use the building for, the most common interior finishes are OSB, plywood or drywall to secure shelving, signage, racks, etc.
+Depending on your application and what you use the building for, the most common interior finishes are OSB, plywood, tongue and groove or drywall to secure shelving, signage, racks, etc.